centreon/centreon-documentation/en/integrations/plugin-packs/procedures/applications-wallix-bastion-snmp.md

 ## Prerequisites

-To monitor your Lenovo Iomega, the SNMP must be configured.
+To monitor your Wallix Bastion, the SNMP must be configured.
 The Poller should be able to perform SNMP requests toward the Lenovo device over SNMP UDP/161 port.

 ## Setup